 (2) Restaurants located on existing amusement piers, including restaurants located on existing amusement piers having a license for the sale of alcoholic beverages, as conditional uses under § 276-46.

 (3) Existing water park facilities having a license for the sale of alcoholic beverages as conditional uses under § 276-46.

+(4) Wireless antennas provided that new antennas utilize co-location or are installed on existing structures.

 B. Accessory uses permitted: